SangChan/tensordojo/README.md

 -march=native -mno-avx
 </code></pre>

-And if you don't want to see about warning message cpu command like sse4.1, you better to remove FATAL warning message from /tensorflow/core/platform/cpu_feature_guard.cc
+And if you don't want to see about warning message cpu command like sse4.1, you'd better to remove FATAL warning message from /tensorflow/core/platform/cpu_feature_guard.cc

 ### use anacoda